marcelpatrick/create-a-new-external-isaaclab-project/README.md

 ### Option B: External project (your own separate folder)
 Your code lives in its own folder, completely outside the IsaacLab project.
 Doesn't modify IsaacLab's original folder structure.
-You just have to import IsaacLab as a Python library dependency and access IsaacLab features through it.
+Your external project imports IsaacLab as a Python library dependency and accesses IsaacLab features through it.

 ```
 ┌─────────────────────────────────────────┐